-With years of experience in high-finance law, William advises clients on proposed and current European legislation such as the Alternative Investment Fund Managers Directive (AIFMD), Markets in Financial Instruments Directives (MiFID I, MiFID II), Capital Requirements Directives (CRD), European Market Infrastructure Regulation (EMIR), Market Abuse Regulation (MAR), Undertakings for Collective Investment in Transferable Securities (UCITS) Directives, and the Short Selling Regulation.
+William has up-to-date insight into proposed and current European legislation including: the Alternative Investment Fund Managers Directive (AIFMD); the Markets in Financial Instruments Directives (MiFID I, MiFID II); the Capital Requirements Directive (CRD); the European Market Infrastructure Regulation (EMIR); the Undertakings for Collective Investment in Transferable Securities Directive (UCITS); and the Short Selling Regulation.

 William serves as chair of our London office Pro Bono Committee.

-He previously practiced in the investment management and private investment funds group of the London office of another international law firm.
-Prior to entering private practice, he served as an in-house lawyer at the Securities and Investments Board (now the Financial Services Authority) and the Investment Management Regulatory Organisation.
+William previously practiced in the investment management and private investment funds group of the London office of another international law firm.
+Prior to entering private practice, he served as an in-house lawyer at the Securities and Investment Board (now the Financial Conduct Authority) and the Investment Management Regulatory Organisation.

-Addressing hot regulatory issues, William frequently writes articles for such publications as FX-MM, Funds Europe, EuroWatch, Lexology, Alternative Intelligence Quotient, the Hedge Fund Journal, and the Journal of Investment Compliance.
+Addressing topical regulatory issues, William frequently writes articles for publications such as the Hedge Fund Journal, FX-MM, Funds Europe, EuroWatch, Lexology, Alternative Intelligence Quotient, and the Journal of Investment Compliance.
 He also speaks regularly at hedge fund and private equity conferences and events.

 England & Wales (Solicitor)